Form I-275 Guide: How to Understand and File with Confidence

 Section 2: Reason for Filing

-In this section, you’ll need to explain the specific grounds on which you are requesting a waiver of the foreign residence requirement.
-This may include demonstrating that your departure from the United States would cause exceptional hardship to a U.S. citizen or permanent resident spouse or child, or that you have a legitimate fear of persecution in your home country.
-It’s important to articulate your situation clearly and provide any relevant context that supports your claim, as this can significantly influence the decision-making process.
+In this section, you’ll need to clearly articulate the specific grounds on which you are requesting a waiver of the foreign residence requirement.
+This may include demonstrating that your departure from the United States would cause exceptional hardship to a U.S. citizen or permanent resident spouse or child.
+Additionally, you might need to outline any legitimate fears of persecution in your home country.
+To strengthen your case, consider the following points:

 Section 3: Additional Information